Menu

 7:00 – 8:00 a.m.
 Breakfast at hotels

 8:00 a.m.
-Shuttles from the Hampton to Fed Hall and registration
+Shuttles from the Hampton Inn and Delta Hotel to Federation Hall, University of Waterloo

 9:30 – 9:45 a.m.
 Break